 work is focused on enhancing benefits from sustainable and legal trade in wildlife resources by increasing incentives and pathways for businesses, communities and consumers to engage in responsible trade practices

-Our green workstream projects work to ensure that the benefits derived from sustainable wildlife trade are enjoyed by everyone involved without negatively impacting on natural biodiversityAnastasiya Timoshyna, Programme Leader - Medicinal and Aromatic Plants
+Our green workstream projects work to ensure that the benefits derived from sustainable wildlife trade are enjoyed by everyone involved without negatively impacting on natural biodiversityAnastasiya Timoshyna, Senior Programme Co-ordinator – Sustainable Trade

 The benefits of legal, responsible, and sustainable wildlife trade are largely going unrecognised.
 As a result, there has been relatively little attention or investment to ensure that wildlife trade is managed in ways that maintain healthy ecosystems and populations of target species.

 A major increase in awareness, political will, and ultimately action on the ground is needed to help ensure the future of species and products at risk through poor management.
 We work across continents, species, and source and destination markets, to encourage and facilitate the transition towards sustainable wildlife trade.
 Below is our Theory of Change, mapping how we work to bring about lasting solutions.

 Timber is the most widely traded wildlife commodity by both volume and value.
 However, the path to sustainable timber trade is affected by mismanagement of resources, complicated legality frameworks and illegal logging.

 Protecting the world's forests, the species they support and the local economies who rely on the revenue they can generate is of paramount importance when it comes to global conservation and sustainable development efforts.
 We're working with governments and the timber trade industry to help ensure that logging and timber trade are carried out in a sustainable and legal manner.